IBM/integrity-enforcer/docs/README_HELM_VERIFICATION.md

          name: sample-app-1-sample-chart-secret
    ```

-4. Once ResourceSignature and ResourceProtectionProfile are ready, deploy them in the namespace which you will use for Helm chart installation.
+4. Once ResourceSignature and ResourceSigningProfile are ready, deploy them in the namespace which you will use for Helm chart installation.

    ```
    $ oc create -n sample-ns -f /tmp/sample-chart-manifest-rs.yaml
-   $ oc create -n sample-ns -f /tmp/sample-chart-rpp.yaml
+   $ oc create -n sample-ns -f /tmp/sample-chart-rsp.yaml
    ```

 5. It's time to install the Helm chart!